civol/HDLRuby/README.md

 handle properly the synchronization for accessing the data.
 It makes it impossible to describe the circuit at all with a conventional HDL.

-It is for such cases that HDLRuby::High provides the possibility to attach hardware to signals and system instances using hooks.
+It is for such cases that HDLRuby provides the possibility to attach hardware to signals and system instances using hooks.

 There are four hooks defined by default for the signals: `read` and `write`,